How to accept card payments from your vacation rental website

 Start with one property, not your whole portfolio

-Launch guest payments on the calendar that already gets the clearest website traffic or the fewest edge-case requests.
-Once that flow is proven, copy what worked to the rest of your calendars.Step-by-step setup
+Launch guest payments on the rental that already gets the clearest website traffic or the fewest edge-case requests.
+Once that flow is proven, copy what worked to the rest of your rentals.

 - 1

-- Open the calendar you actually want to take direct bookings on
+- Open the rental you actually want to take direct bookings on

 - Confirm your OTA or iCal sources are connected and healthy